ysskrishna/analytics-dashboard/README.md

-# IT Analytics Dashboard
+# MetricFlow - IT analytics dashboard-monitoring tool

-A react application demonstrating am dashboard for monitoring faults across IT devices.
+A React-based client application for visualizing and monitoring faults across IT devices

 ## Technologies used
 - React